Cheap No-Fault Auto Insurance in 2025 (10 Most Affordable Companies)

 Pros

-- Personalized Service: Farmers insurance agents provide personalized service to policyholders, helping them choose the right no-fault insurance coverage.
+- Tailored Support: Farmers insurance agents provide personalized service to policyholders, helping them choose the right no-fault insurance coverage.

 - Many Discounts: Farmers offers a variety of auto insurance discounts that can help policyholders save money on their no-fault auto insurance premiums.

-- Strong Financial Stability: Farmers’ financial strength and stability provide reassurance to policyholders.
+- Solid Financial Standing: Farmers’ financial strength and stability provide reassurance to policyholders.
 Learn more in our Farmers auto insurance review.

 Cons

-- Potentially Higher Premiums: Farmers’ premiums may be higher compared to some competitors, particularly for certain demographics.
+- Higher Monthly Rates: Farmers’ premiums may be higher compared to some competitors, particularly for certain demographics.

-- No Gap Insurance: Farmers does not offer gap insurance as an optional coverage for auto insurance policies, which means you will have to worry about coming up with extra money to pay off your loan or lease if your car is totaled or stolen.
+- No Gap Insurance: Farmers lacks gap insurance, leaving you to cover the loan or lease balance if your car is totaled or stolen.

 #9 – Allstate: Recognized Name in the Insurance Industry